-Availability of bank credit without the hassles of collaterals / third party guarantees would be a major source of support to the first generation entrepreneurs to realize their dream of setting up a unit of their own Micro and Small Enterprise (MSE).
-The government of India launched Credit Guarantee Scheme (CGS) to strengthen the credit delivery system and facilitate the flow of credit to the MSE sector.
+The availability of bank credit without the hassles of collaterals / third party guarantees would be a major source of support to first-generation entrepreneurs to realize their dream of setting up a unit of their own Micro and Small Enterprise (MSE).
+The government of India launched the Credit Guarantee Scheme (CGS) to strengthen the credit delivery system and facilitate the flow of credit to the MSE sector.

 The main objective is that the lender should give importance to project viability and obtain both term loans and working capital facilities from a single agency.

 Credit Guarantee Fund Scheme for Micro and Small Enterprises was started to promote the SME and MSME sectors in India.
 Both new and existing micro and small enterprises including service enterprises are eligible for a collateral-free loan with a maximum credit cap of Rs.
 2 crores.